 Results and Conclusions

 We trained the deep learning model and applied it to the datasets.
 In result, we obtained the following scores on the validation dataset (see Table 2):

 PlanetScope provides higher values of the Dice score and F1-scores for different IoU thresholds than Sentinel-2.
-A fact that we have almost equal Dice scores means that we segment clearcuts almost equally within both datasets.
-But F1-scores show that PlanetScope provides tighter predictions to the ground truth masks, because with this imagery we obtain larger number of TP and smaller number of FP+FN with set IoU thresholds, than with Sentinel-2.
+The fact that we have almost equal Dice scores means that we segment clearcuts almost equally within both datasets.
+But F1-scores show that PlanetScope provides tighter predictions to the ground truth masks because with this imagery, we obtain a larger number of TP and a smaller number of FP+FN with set IoU thresholds than with Sentinel-2.
 Thus, we could detect clearcuts with PlanetScope more confidently.

 As we can see from the visual comparison of predictions (Figure 3-4), we could infer clearcuts with a larger segmentation quality and obtain smoother predictions with PlanetScope data.

-Thus, we can conclude that PlanetScope is a great platform for monitoring of deforestation regions within ClearCut service.
-Its spatial resolution allows us to receive better detection quality, and assuming its the high temporal resolution, using PlanetScore data we could detect clearcut precisely with a very high frequency.
-We believe that further improvements of the model, which is a basis of the ClearCut service, could be made via extending the training sample of clearcuts, as well as with adding more PlanetScope data.
+Thus, we can conclude that PlanetScope is a great platform for monitoring deforestation regions within ClearCut service.
+Its spatial resolution allows us to receive better detection quality, and assuming its high temporal resolution, using PlanetScore data, we could detect clearcut precisely with a very high frequency.
+We believe that further improvements to the model, which is a basis of the ClearCut service, could be made by extending the training sample of clearcuts, as well as by adding more PlanetScope data.

 The article was written by Mikhail Yushchuk and Sergiy Slipushenko.